 Before Raymond Albert Kroc, former owner of McDonald's, passed away in 1984, he set aside money for all of the Ronald McDonald Houses in the United States.
 The Organization opened in 1986 and was the 100th House in the Ronald McDonald House Corporate System.
 His estate donated \$500,000 to the Organization, which is donor restricted.
 As the endowment agreement is silent as to the Organization's ability to utilize the corpus of the endowment, the Organization follows the provisions of the Uniform Prudent Management of Institutional Funds Act ("UPMIFA").
 Pursuant to UPMIFA, the Organization's Board of Directors can designate the spending policy on endowments where the donor is silent with respect to such.
 As a result, the Organization has opted to retain the full \$500,000 as net assets with donor restrictions at all times.
-The Organization is required to segregate the donation in a separate investment account, and only the related investment income will be used for operations.
+The Organization is required to segregate the donation in a separate investment account, and only the related investment income could be used to fulfill the Organization's mission.

-The Organization's endowment net assets of \$500,000 at December 31, 2022 and 2021 are entirely net assets with donor restrictions.
+The Organization's endowment net assets of \$500,000 at December 31, 2023 and 2022 are entirely net assets with donor restrictions.
 This balance is designated for long-term investment purposes.